satspares/DWIN_DGUS_HMI/README.md

 - listenEvents()
 - playSound()

-## 30-June-2023 added playSound() changed lib. name to DWIN_Arduino to avoid clashes
+30-June-2023 added playSound() changed lib. name to DWIN_Arduino to avoid naming clashes added hardware serial for Arduino Mega etc.
 ## Usage
 Download the Library and extract the folder in the libraries of Arduino IDE
 #### Include DWIN Library (eg. DWIN_Arduino.h)